Over-the-Counter Security

 While you hear a lot about the demise of brick and mortar establishments, many locksmiths enjoy the rewards of serving their communities, and having an open door for those in need of a key.
 It’s called a showroom, and it is uncommon in the electronic security community where an 800 number may be the only manifestation that Joe’s Alarms actually exists.

-Of course there is also a huge challenge facing the locksmith community, that of interlopers doing exactly that — pretending to be local merchants by placing ads and publishing phone numbers which actually connect to a distant call center rather then a local merchant.
+Of course there is also a huge challenge facing the locksmith community, that of interlopers doing exactly that; feigning to be local merchants by placing ads and publishing phone numbers which actually connect to a distant call center rather then a local merchant.

 Gale Johnson accurately pointed out in his December editorial that the lockout business is waning.
 Some of it is being drained off by tow trucks and taxi cab drivers.
 Some of the lockout business is vanishing because vehicles and locks are being designed to protect people from themselves.

-So having a showroom is an excellent tool for bringing in a client to view demos and products on display.
-Walk-ins can also be lured to look around the shop while they’re getting keys cut.
+So having a showroom is an excellent tool for bringing a client to view a demos and products on display.
+Walk-ins can also be lured to look while they’re getting keys cut.

 The opportunities are endless.
 Traditionally typical items on display would be things like keychains, safes, cutlery, door hardware, or a rack of Lucky Line accessories.